U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Literature Review

-Recently, deep learning methods such as Long Short-Term Memory (LSTM) in Recurrent Neural Networks (RNN), Convolutional Neural Networks (CNN) and Graph-CNN (GCN) have also attracted widespread attention in research focusing on micromobilities \cite{bike-demand-Seoul, e-scooter-demand-Calgary, bike-demand-Zhejiang, bike-demand-Wenling, hongde2021}.
-RNN and LSTM models and their variants are widely applied to capture temporal features in previous papers, for example, the authors used Convolutional LSTM (Conv-LSTM) in \cite{bike-demand-Seoul} in the next-hour bicycle demand based on the rental and return histories of bike-sharing and meteorological data.
-GCN-based methods are also gradually applied in this prediction task due to their ability to capture the locality of non-Euclidean data effectively \cite{bike-demand-Zhejiang}.
-In \cite{bike-demand-Wenling}, the authors predicted the picking up and returning demand for bikes based on the proposed Spatio-Temporal Graph Convolutional Network (STGCN) model which achieved better results in prediction accuracy and computation efficiency compared with three baseline models, i.e., RNN, LSTM and Gated Recurrent Unit (GRU).
-As a popular technique mimicking physiological cognitive attention in deep learning, attention has been used to enhance the prediction performance of GCN models.
-In our previous work, an Attention-based Spatio-Temporal Graph Convolutional Network (ASTGCN) was proposed and applied in \cite{hongde2021} to predict the number of available bikes in each bike parking station.
-Compared with other existing methods e.g., STGCN and XGBoost (eXtreme Gradient Boosting), this approach has achieved a preferable performance in the prediction task regarding the experiments on realistic datasets.
-Our current work also follows these ideas.
-Specifically, we adopt the seminal idea proposed in \cite{hongde2021} for the design of the parking space availability prediction module in the proposed ESMS architecture.
+Recently, \ac{dl} techniques, including \ac{lstm} in \ac{rnn}, \ac{cnn}, and \ac{gcn}, have gained significant attention in micromobility research \cite{Lee2022, Phithakkitnukooon2021, Luo2021, Xiao2020, Chen2021}.
+These models are adept at capturing temporal patterns.
+For instance, in \cite{Lee2022}, \ac{convlstm} was employed to predict next-hour bicycle demand using rental histories alongside meteorological data.
+The use of \ac{gcn}-based methods is also on the rise in this prediction task, given their ability to model non-Euclidean data localities \cite{Luo2021}.
+In \cite{Xiao2020}, bike pickup and return demand were predicted using the \ac{stgcn} model, which outperformed three baseline models, \ac{rnn}, \ac{lstm}, and \ac{gru}, in terms of prediction accuracy and computational efficiency.
+Inspired by cognitive attention in \ac{dl}, attention mechanisms have been employed to enhance the prediction performance of \ac{gcn} models.
+In \cite{Chen2021}, \ac{astgcn} was proposed and applied to predict the bike availability at each bike parking station.
+This approach exhibited superior performance when compared to other existing methods, including \ac{stgcn} and \ac{xgb}, when tested on real-world datasets.
+Our present research builds upon these concepts by adopting the method proposed in \cite{Chen2021} to design the parking space availability prediction module within the \ac{esms} architecture.